ICRC cars freely pass along Azerbaijan's Lachin road (PHOTO/VIDEO)

-BAKU, Azerbaijan, December 24.
-The ICRC (the International Committee of the Red Cross) cars drove along the Lachin road [near Shusha, close to the area of Russian peacekeepers' temporary deployment], where the peaceful protests of Azerbaijanis against environmental terrorism have been going on for the thirteenth day, Trend reports from the scene.
+BAKU, Azerbaijan, December 25.
+The ICRC (the International Committee of the Red Cross) cars drove along the Lachin road [near Shusha, close to the area of Russian peacekeepers' temporary deployment], where the peaceful protests of Azerbaijanis against environmental terrorism have been going on for the fourteenth day, Trend reports from the scene.

 The rally participants declare they can establish equal conditions for the transport of all civilians, including civilians in need of help – the elderly, women and children.
 Unfortunately, billionaire Ruben Vardanyan, the so-called "minister of Karabakh", prevents them from coming here and deliberately spreads fake information that, allegedly, Azerbaijan is creating a humanitarian crisis against civilians.